 Estimated capital expenditures for the life-of-mine Reserve Case are estimated to be \$851.1 million; this being a combination of \$589.6 million start-up capital and \$261.5 million sustaining capital, both including working capital and contingency.
-TABLE 1-10 provides a summary of the project capital over the life of the proposed operation.
+TABLE 1-10 provides a summary of the estimated project capital costs over the life of the proposed operation.